Disturbed Sleep? You May Have COVIDsomnia

-We are all aware that sleep is a crucial restorative function and is our body’s auto-repair mechanism to have us stay healthy both mentally and physically.
+We are all aware that sleep boosts immunity and is a crucial restorative function.
+It is our body’s auto-repair mechanism to have us stay healthy both mentally and physically.
 It is natural to feel restless during a time when things are ever-evolving and there is a continuous risk of you being infected by a disease while dealing with the disruption it has caused to your daily routine.
 Acceptance of this new reality is the first big step to take to move forward and fight the virus.

 Covidsomnia or to say loss or disturbance in sleep caused by Covid-19 can be easily prevented or treated by fixing your sleep schedule.
 In addition to this it is important to surround yourself with positive thoughts and optimistic people to help your mind stay clear of negativity.
 A healthy diet is important too, as much as it is to stay physically active.

 Limiting screen time and the number of unnecessary daytime naps can also prove beneficial.

 Why is sleep so important in times like these?

 An important step towards building a healthy sleep schedule is setting up a daily routine.
 Loss of a routine because of the pandemic has been the number one trigger leading to unusual sleep patterns.